 A true pioneer of the second generation enterprise social web movement, Susan has been one of the leading voices to inspire large companies to explore new organizational methods for collaborating socially.
 A fierce advocate for working in transparent, open networks she has been a catalyst to help change agents around the world kickstart, improve, and/or expand their organizational models in order to thrive in the connected 21st century.

 Susan has been a writer, analyst, and IT entrepreneur for over 30 years.
 Named as one of Fast Company’s “Most Influential Women in Technology,” her insights have been featured in industry research, as well as mainstream media such as The New York Times, Businessweek, The Wall Street Journal, and CNBC.
-Susan participates on academic and industry conference boards, writes on Medium, Huffington Post, and produces films dedicated to underserved voices and issues.
+Susan participates on various nonprofit boards, writes at Medium, Huffington Post, Aberdeen Magazine, and produces films dedicated to underserved voices and issues.
 You can find Susan on LinkedIn, and Twitter.